KenthonyGarcia/VR-Maze/README.md

 ## Run

 If using an Oculus headset, connect the Oculus to the computer and press the run button.
 If using mouse and keyboard, enable the **XR Device Simulator** in the Hiearchy by clicking the checkbox in the Inspector before clicking the run button.
+The device simulator is by default inactive in all of the mazes.
+For the Ice maze, it does not exist in the hiearchy so it must be added.

 <span><img src="https://i.ibb.co/B3psSq6/Hiearchy.png" width="350" height="150" />
 <img src="https://i.ibb.co/6n11My2/Inspector.png" width="350" height="150" /></span>